A Reference Document · The Language Firm

 No Drift

 All governance signals reviewed against current primary sources are confirmed accurate.
 The card requires no update.
-The decision label and all policy signal badges remain correct.
 Deep-green pill.

 Watch

 New context exists that practitioners should be aware of, but it does not change the card's decision label, policy signal badges, or core governance assessment.
-The card may benefit from a minor update at its next version to document the new context.
 Amber pill.

 Flag